NeuroDataDesign/orange-panda-f16s17/eeg_data/data_questions.md

 To whom it may concern,

 Thank you so much for taking the time to help us download and interpret your data.
 We really appreciate the opportunity you have given us to work with your unique dataset.
-We've looked through the data's structure, and before we can run exploratory analysis on it, we need to receieve some clarification on a few points.
+We've looked through the data's structure, and before we can run exploratory analysis on it, we need to recieve some clarification on a few points.
 We are hoping you'll find a spare moment to answer them.

 2. For the numbered user events (ie the numbers representing user messages, button presses, etc.), is there a legend that connects numbers with a particular prompt for the subject/action from the subject?
-The condition field is also blank in the full_xxx.mat files, are the related condition variables contained somewhere?
+The condition field is also blank in the full_xxx.mat files, are the related condition variables for subjects contained somewhere?

 3. SurrSupp_Block1 eye tracking data is missing from the CMI_share (note: only for A00051826, need to check others).
 Some other patients are missing data occasionally throughout.
 Some include:
     1. A00051826 - missing SurrSupp_Block 1 and video eyetracking data